alopatenko/LLMSearchRecommender/README.md

 - Retrieval-Augmented Generation for Large Language Models: A Survey, 2023, [simg](https://simg.baai.ac.cn/paperfile/25a43194-c74c-4cd3-b60f-0a1f27f8b8af.pdf)
 - Large Language Models for Information Retrieval: A Survey, Aug 2023, [arxiv](https://arxiv.org/abs/2308.07107)
 ## Recommender Engine Surveys
-- A Survey on LLM-powered Agents for Recommender Systems, Feb 2025, [arxiv](https://arxiv.org/abs/2502.10050)
+- A Survey on LLM-powered Agents for Recommender Systems, Feb 2025, [arxiv](https://arxiv.org/abs/2502.10050): RE: based on DeepSeek-R methods for training reasoning and interleaved LLMs calling search as a tool.
 - How Can Recommender Systems Benefit from Large Language Models: A Survey, [ACM Transactions on Information Systems 2025](https://dl.acm.org/doi/abs/10.1145/3678004)
 - Recommender Systems in the Era of Large Language Models (LLMs), [TKDE Nov 2024  by subscription](https://ieeexplore.ieee.org/document/10506571)
 - A Comprehensive Survey on Retrieval Methods in Recommender Systems, Jul 2024, [arxiv](https://arxiv.org/abs/2407.21022)